smiletrl/golang_escape/pkg/example2/README.md

 To avoid confusion, the above test command only runs `BenchmarkCase1Array2`.

 This profile `memprofile.out` shows memory allocated from `getEmployer1Array2()` to heap, i.e, this variable `var emps [1e6]employer1`, and then we may [play with this output profile](https://blog.golang.org/pprof).
 This repository includes one png format of this memory profile as `profile001.png`.
 It shows 38.15 MB.
 Note, [pprof uses MiB](https://github.com/google/pprof/issues/136) as measurement.
 To do the conversion, we get `38.15MiB ~= 40 MB`, which is consistent with the above `40MB` result.

+## Conclusion

+If the local variable is pretty large, then the local variable will have a great chance of being allocated to heap.
+For the concrete size value, check this [large variable escape post](https://smiletrl.github.io/post/golang-local-large-heap-allocated-variable/).